spatie/laravel-cookie-consent/README.md

 }
 ```

-This will automatically add `cookieConsent::index` to the content of your response right before the closing body tag.
+This will automatically add `cookie-consent::index` to the content of your response right before the closing body tag.

 ## Notice
 The legislation is pretty very vague on how to display the warning, which texts are necessary, and what options you need to provide.
 This package will go a long way towards compliance, but if you want to be 100% sure that your website is ok, you should consult a legal expert.